Did you know fig leaves are edible?

 - In a large mixing bowl or bowl of a stand mixer, combine 226 g unsalted butter, 200 g all purpose flour, 1/2 tsp kosher salt, and 1 tsp baking powder.
 Beat with mixer on low speed until just starting to combine.
 Scrape down sides of bowl.

 - Add 150 g brown sugar, 150 g granulated sugar, and 70 g almond flour to the bowl.
-Beat for 3-4 minutes on medium speed, until mixture become fluffy.
+Beat for 3-4 minutes on medium speed, until mixture becomes fluffy.

 - Stream in half of the egg mixture into the mixer bowl.
 Beat on low speed until just incorporated.
 Scrape down sides of bowl.
 Add the remaining half and beat on low speed again until just incorporated.